-Then she remembered long ago in her youth, summer nights, looking up at the sky and picking out the most beautiful sparkling star and pondering if her soul mate may, at that very moment, be looking at the same star.
+Then she remembered long ago in her youth, summer nights, looking up at the sky and picking out the most beautiful sparkling star and wondering if her soul mate, at that very moment, would be looking at the same star.

-These fantasies turned into down-to-earth reality when finally married, then children arrived, and then divorced.
+Youthful fantasies had turned into down-to-earth reality when she finally married, then children arrived, and then divorced.
 Now single with children and grandchildren far away, looking up at the stars and thinking about a soul mate seemed silly.

-Now changed into pajamas, but still chilled from the brisk walk home, Eunice prescribed the perfect warm-up.
-A cup of hot chocolate with a dash of cinnamon and marshmallows.
+Eunice changed into pajamas, yet still chilled from the brisk walk home, she prescribed the perfect warm-up–a cup of hot chocolate with a dash of cinnamon and marshmallows.
 Then, instead of sitting in her rocking chair, she wrapped herself in blanket and walked up to the attic room to sit on the cushioned window seat.
-With the oak trees bared of leaves, the view was perfect for viewing the stars before snow clouds came in from the west.
-Sitting in the dark with moonlight glowing through the window, she slowly sipped in the warmth of the creamy chocolate.
+With the oak trees bared of leaves, the window was perfect for viewing the stars before snow clouds came in from the west.
+Sitting in the dark, moonlight glowing through the window, she slowly sipped in the warmth of the creamy chocolate.

 “You’re such an old lady, always thinking about the past” she scolded herself.
 “Please forgive me Father God.
 You’ve been so good to me.
-You, Lord Jesus, are what my heart was really longing for so long ago.
+Lord Jesus–you are what my heart was really longing for so long ago.
 Those summer nights when I gazed at the stars wishing for a perfect mate.
-You, Lord Jesus, are what I really needed.
+Lord–you are what I really needed.
 You have saved me.
 You comfort me.
 You’re always with me.”